 For the roasted vegetables

-Shake the dressing and drizzle half of it over the butternut squash, radishes and Brussels sprouts.
+- Shake the dressing and drizzle half of it over the butternut squash, radishes and parsnip.
 Toss to coat and roast for about 15-20 minutes.

 If you make this recipe, follow @primaverakitchen on Instagram, snap a photo and hashtag it #primaverakitchen.
 I'd love to see what you're making!